 For the sixth year in a row, the collaboration between Trinity College London and Hay Festival Segovia promotes communicative education through musical, dramatic and verbal languages.

-RENFE takes you to the Hay Festival at high speed (Avant).
+RENFE takes you to Hay Festival at high speed (Avant).

-Renfe again joins this important cultural festival, which fills Segovia with interesting and varied artistic proposals.
+Renfe once again joins in the celebration of this important cultural festival, which fills Segovia with exciting and varied artistic activities.

-Thanks to the numerous high-speed connections on AVANT trains, traveling to Segovia from Madrid or Valladolid is quick and easy, taking around 30 minutes.
-Other rail services in the north-west of the peninsula also make it easier to visit Segovia during the festival.
+Thanks to the numerous high-speed connections on AVANT trains, traveling to Segovia from Madrid or Valladolid is a quick and easy commute, taking around 30 minutes.
+Other rail services from the north-east of the peninsula also make it easier to visit Segovia during the festival.

 Renfe's modern trains have all the amenities needed to make the trip a great travel experience, providing access for people with reduced mobility, including specific seats and adapted toilets.

-More information about schedules, prices and connections to travel to Segovia at www.renfe.com, or telephone 912 320 320.
+More information about travel schedules, prices and connections to Segovia at www.renfe.com, or telephone 912 320 320.